Incyte Corporation (INCY) Just Got Our Attention

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at INCY starting from Iyengar Vijay K, who sale 17,324 shares at the price of $80.80 back on Dec 23.
-After this action, Iyengar Vijay K now owns 37,855 shares of Incyte Corporation, valued at $1,399,739 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at INCY starting from Stein Steven H, who sale 28,399 shares at the price of $79.78 back on Jan 04.
+After this action, Stein Steven H now owns 109,021 shares of Incyte Corporation, valued at $2,265,672 using the latest closing price.

-Tray Thomas, the Principal Accounting Officer of Incyte Corporation, sale 1,223 shares at $82.16 during a trade that took place back on Dec 19, which means that Tray Thomas is holding 16,606 shares at $100,482 based on the most recent closing price.
+Iyengar Vijay K, the EVP, GMAPPS of Incyte Corporation, sale 17,324 shares at $80.80 during a trade that took place back on Dec 23, which means that Iyengar Vijay K is holding 37,855 shares at $1,399,739 based on the most recent closing price.

 Stock Fundamentals for INCY